avik99rungta-oss/Papergame-Rig-MC/README.md

 Open the menu with P.

 Hold the item you want to assign in your hand.

-Select a slot in the menu to bind the item.
+Click P and Click Assign Hand

-Repeat for the second item.
+Repeat for the second item with the other item!.

 Make sure you number all the items 1-9 only numbers nothing else on it!